isdaniel/pg2any/README.md

 #### Producer-Consumer Architecture

-pg2any uses a **single producer-single consumer architecture** for reliable CDC:
+pg2any uses a **single producer-single consumer architecture** optimized for transaction consistency:

 - **Single Producer**: Reads from PostgreSQL logical replication stream and pushes events to channel
 - **Single Consumer**: Processes events from channel and writes to destination database